 Georgia (Multiple Locations)

 This mountainous country, about the size of Switzerland, is home to a great diversity of cultures and religions.
 It is perhaps most known, however, for its unique cuisine and wine culture.
-Students in Georgia can study food culture, identity studies, human geography, anthropology, and/or sustainable tourism.
-Faculty leading custom groups can also focus on religious studies.
+SRAS individual programs in Georgia are currently unavailable (however, our course Policy and Conflict, based in Kyiv, includes travel to this destination).
+Faculty leading custom groups can focus on food culture, identity studies, human geography, anthropology, sustainable tourism, and/org religious studies.
 Ukraine and Armenia are easily accessible from Georgia and travel between the countries common.

 Although the capital of one of Central Asia's poorest countries, Bishkek is also a modern, dynamic, and constantly evolving city with a rich history.
 One of the world's oldest nomadic civilizations, nomadic traditions remain strong here.
 Students in Bishkek study anthropology, languages, and Central Asian studies.
 Faculty leading custom groups can also focus on sustainable development, identity, and environment.
 Centrally situated in Central Asia, Bishkek also allows affordable travel to such diverse locations as Kazakhstan, Uzbekistan, Tajikistan, and/or Turkmenistan.